palladian1/xv6-annotated/traps.md

 This function just restores everything back to where it was before, popping stored registers off the stack in reverse order.
 We can skip the trap number and error code; we won't need them anymore.
-Then we use the `iret` or "interrupt return" (though you should read that as "trap return") instruction to close out.
+Then we use the `iret` or "interrupt return" (though you should read that as "trap return") instruction to close out, return to user mode, and start executing the process's instructions again.
 ```asm
 .globl trapret
 trapret: